- Introduction

 to open it.

-Set the Options Horizontal Display, Active Language, Use Image Flags and Language Full Names to Yes and Show Name to No as illustrated opposite.
+2. Set the Options Horizontal Display, Active Language, Use Image Flags and Language Full Names to Yes.

 Leave both Pre-text and Post-text empty.

-Set the Options Horizontal Display, Active Language, Use Image Flags and Language Full Names to Yes and Show Name to No as illustrated opposite.
+2. Set the Options Horizontal Display, Active Language, Use Image Flags and Language Full Names to Yes.

 Leave both Pre-text and Post-text empty.